 Homework is given out on a Friday and is collected in on the following Wednesday.

-Homework includes an English and maths task related to the work taught that week or may be a revision of a concept taught earlier in the term.
+Homework includes either an English or maths task related to the work taught that week or may be a revision of a concept taught earlier in the term.
 Weekly spellings are also given and these will include important key words, as well as words with a particular pattern or rule.

 Occasionally there may be a project based task related to our class topic which would be completed over several weeks.
 This may be science, geography or history based and would encourage the children to complete their own research on an area that interests them.

-Children are also expected to read regularly and practise their times tables.
+Children are also expected to read regularly, updating their reading logs, and practise their times tables.